synfinner/Natsar/README.md

 Part of the fun of this script is that I wanted to see if it could be done entirely--or limited in intervention--with GitHub CoPilot.

-Installation:
+## Installation and Setup

+**Install Dependencies:**

 ```
 pip3 install -r requirements.txt
 ```

-Get your Telegram client API keys from:
+**Get Telegram client API keys:**

+Login copy the app_id and app_hash values from:

 * https://my.telegram.org

+**Add Telegram API data to env**

-Put them into a .env file, feel free to rename `.env_sample` to `.env`
+Put the app_id and app_hash into a .env file, feel free to rename `.env_sample` to `.env`.
+First run will ask for you to login to Telegram.
+This is to create the necessary session file for Telethon.
+If you copy your cloned repo somewhere, ensure you do not accidentially include your `.session` file to an untrusted third party.

 This is an ongoing project, please feel free to keep checking back as I add functions and more!